AdriandLiu/Interview-Preparation/ML_DLRelated.md

 ### CNN 	Architecture for MNIST
 [Kaggle Experiment](https://www.kaggle.com/cdeotte/how-to-choose-cnn-architecture-mnist)

-1. How many convolution-subsambling pairs? (choose number of convolutional layers) input image = 28x28, after one pair, it's 14x14.
+1. How many convolution-subsambling pairs? (choose number of convolutional-pooling layers) input image = 28x28, after one pair, it's 14x14.
 After two, it's 7x7.
 After three it's 4x4 (or 3x3 if we don't use padding='same').
 It doesn't make sense to do a fourth convolution.
 TWO if computational cost matters, otherwise 3.
-NOTE: Conv2D(): filters is double in each sequential layer, ex: nets = 3 model = [0] *nets
+NOTE: Conv2D(): filters number is double in each sequential layer, ex: nets = 3 model = [0] *nets